1r0nx/unveil/README.md

 ## 🧩 How It Works

-1. Detects file type using magic bytes or file signature
-2. Matches file type with a predefined rule
+1. Matches file type with a predefined rule
-3. Executes associated command
+2. Executes associated command
-4. Stores output in report file
+3. Stores output in report file

 ---